singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 Sprint Planning: User Story (PBI) throughput

 The Daily Scrum: The Scrum Guide suggests that the Development Team members explain what they did yesterday, what they are focusing on today, and what their impediments are. _Kanban teams typically focus on the flow of work instead of the people doing the work_.
 They work the board right to left focusing on flow problems.
-Introduce work item age chart.
+Introduce the work-item age chart.

 Sprint Review: Say/Do of user stories.